 - Place everything in a crockpot and cook on high 4 hours.
 Allow to cool, give it a stir and divvy up into pint sized containers.
 You can freeze for a later date if you like.
 Serve on grilled meat or poultry.
 Delish!

 Another great place to use peaches is in a smoothie!
-Our Smoothie Menus are great for using those fresh summer fruits, pick yours up today!
+Our Smoothie Recipes are great for using those fresh summer fruits ~ pick yours up today!